marklchaves/cme-lab/_posts/2020-03-22-hugo-pagespeed.md

 I selected a Hugo theme demo site that was:

 1. Updated recently.
-2. Looked contemporary.
+2. Looks contemporary.
 3. Classified as fast.
 4. Classified as minimal.

 [Meghna Hugo](https://themes.gohugo.io/meghna-hugo/) is tagged as fast and minimal.
+It looks nice.
 It was updated on 21 March 2020.
 Dude, that was like yesterday.
 So, I ran with that.

 ## Results